 WordPress.org should not be confused with WordPress.com.
 WordPress is available on WordPress.org for open source CMS.
 WordPress.com, on the other hand, is a hosting blog service.

 Benefits of WordPress

 Easy to update – simply log in and add new pages to your WordPress site without paying the developer.
-Easy to use and with an intuitive user interface, WordPress makes building or updating pages in your site easy for you.
+Easy to use and with an intuitive user interface, WordPress makes the building or updating pages on your site easy for you.

 Templates for professional use – On your site, you may use thousands of ready-made templates.
 Professionals from around the world develop these themes.

 Incredibly powerful – plug-ins can easily be added to WordPress websites.
 Installing plug-ins allows you to add any functions such as adding a contact form, booking system, photo gallery, and more to your current Website.

 Complete Control and Ownership – Your website, domain name, and all its contents are fully controlled by you.
 There are no limits to the extent to which popularity, traffic, sales, and users can increase on your website.